 Minors Anyone under the age of 18 is considered a minor and must have a parent guardian permission form filled out prior to each activity.
 The form is available online or can be faxed or mailed upon request.

-- Are videos and photos available?
+- Are photos available?